thesohelshaikh/100-days-of-code/log.md

 **Link(s) to work**: [Calculator App](http://www.example.com)
 -->

-### Day 1: September 11, Tuesday
+### Day 1: September 11

 **Today's Progress**: Made a simple login system in PHP.

-**Thoughts** It was great brushing up on my old knowledge of PHP also learnt new syntax for mysqli.
+**Thoughts**: It was great brushing up on my old knowledge of PHP also learnt new syntax for mysqli.

 **Link to work:** [php-login-demo](https://github.com/thesohelshaikh/php-login-demo)

+### Day 2: September 12

+**Today's Progress**: Made design changes to web projects i am currently working on.

+**Thoughts**: Was working on guide to github, wouln't consider that towards code so wansn't able to work on other projects.
+Have a lot of thingd planned so feeling excited.